We Get Driver's Licenses Back Now

 We Help You Keep Your Driving Privileges

-At Drennan Law Firm, we understand the great importance of a driver's license.
-We are here to help you preserve or recover your driver's license after a DUI arrest.
+At Drennan Law Firm, our Charleston license suspension lawyers understand the great importance of a driver's license.
+We are here to help you preserve, reinstate, or recover your driver's license after a DUI arrest.
 To save your driving privileges after a DUI arrest, you will need to make your case at an administrative hearing conducted by the Department of Public Safety.
 You must request this administrative hearing within 30 days of your arrest.